Want the perfect workout program?Take Quiz

 Lower them back to shoulder height and repeat the motion again.
 Make sure to keep your core engaged and your spine neutral throughout the motion to protect your back.

 Adding a jump to the end of your burpee can work your lower body and amp up the cardio intensity.
-Plus, playing with the types of jumps you add can give you an exciting variety of burpees to add to your routine.
+Plus, playing with the types of jumps you add can give you an exciting variety of burpee exercises to add to your routine.

 When you add jumps, you lower into the squat and drive your feet back into the plank and back forward as usual.
 Then when standing, drive back up from the squat with intensity, lifting your feet as much as possible from the ground.
 Land softly, or in a squat to really work your quads and glutes.

-Adding a tuck jump can also help boost the cardio intensity.
-When coming out of the squat, jump off the ground with as much power as possible, pulling your knees towards your chest.
+A variation like the tuck jump burpee can also help boost the cardio intensity.
+To do a tuck jump burpee, jump off the ground with as much power as possible when coming up from your squat, and drive your knees towards your chest.
 This not only works your legs but gives your abs a great workout as they pull your knees upward.

 If these become too easy, some added height can make it a bigger challenge.
 Place a gym box in front of you and use it to jump on when you are coming out of your burpee.
 This is an intense challenge so take your time in executing these.